Saltford Environment Group

 These news items range from when we first publish details of interesting "new" discoveries such as Saltford's oldest (1728) painting or artefacts such as the Saltford Carthaginian Coin and the Saltford Viking Buckle, archaeological surveys and digs, to the unveiling in 2016 at Saltford House of a Blue Plaque commemorating Admiral Kelly and the publication online of self-guided history walks of Saltford.

 History Project Background

-This is a significant evidence based project.
-We shall be recording Saltford's history from pre-Roman times to the 20th Century and make it available for all to see here on our website.
-We are already uncovering fascinating facts about life in Saltford in past centuries.
+This is a significant evidence based community project.
+We are recording Saltford's history from pre-Roman times to the 20th Century and making it available for all to see here on our website.
+We have uncovered many fascinating facts about life in Saltford in past centuries.
 This is an iterative process, slowly growing and developing in content as we research and discover information.

 We are grateful for all offers of materials to help produce this unique record of Saltford but please be aware that if you are kind enough to offer material for us to use, we need to be selective in what we decide to publish and cannot guarantee to use everything supplied to us.

 If residents are able to lend us old photographs, sketches, historic documents etc. concerning Saltford (the older the better) please contact us (see below).

 Please note.
 This is a continuous and growing project that commenced in March 2015.
 New content is added on a regular basis.

 A small Project Team from SEG's membership was initially established in early 2015 to plan the project and get it started.
 This is an ongoing process; we shall be constantly adding new information and images.